Common DNS Configurations

 Updated by Linode Written by Linode

-The most common DNS configuration is a single domain name on one Linode.
+The most common DNS configuration is a single domain name on a single Linode.
 For this, you’ll need to add SOA and NS records for all of your name servers, and A/AAAA records for your domain names.
 Use the screenshot below as a guide.

 To configure a subdomain, such as

-staging.example.org, create an A record with the hostname of the subdomain you want to create.
-Point the record at the IP address of the server you want to host the subdomain, as shown below.
+staging.example.org, create an A record with the subdomain’s hostname.
+Point the record at the IP address of the server you want to host the subdomain:

 If you have more than one server, but only one domain name, you can point A records with server-specific hostnames to all servers that need domain names.
-One machine will be the “front end” for the domain, by virtue of the first-level domain’s A record pointing to it, but if needed the domain can serve as a proxy for services provided by other machines.
+One machine will be the “front end” for the domain, by virtue of the first-level domain’s A record pointing to it, but the domain can serve as a proxy for services provided by other machines if needed.
 For example, if you wanted to create a development environment on another server, you could create an A record for

 staging.example.org and point it at another Linode’s IP address.